laravel/docs/billing.md

 <a name="quickstart-allowing-customers-to-manage-their-billing-plan"></a>
 #### Allowing Customers To Manage Their Billing Plan

 Of course, customers may want to change their subscription plan to another product or "tier".
-The easiest way to allow this is by directing customer's to Stripe's Customer Billing Portal, which provides a hosted user interface that allows customers to download invoices, update their payment method, and change subscription plans.
+The easiest way to allow this is by directing customers to Stripe's [Customer Billing Portal](https://stripe.com/docs/no-code/customer-portal), which provides a hosted user interface that allows customers to download invoices, update their payment method, and change subscription plans.

 First, define a link or button within your application that directs users to a Laravel route which we will utilize to initiate a Billing Portal session: